shenngw1127/music-tag-cli/INSTALL.md

 - Other Dependencies
   - opencc

 Note: You can NOT install taglib by homebrew or apt-get, because that only 1.xx was in the repo.
-So you must manual install taglib via compile it by your self.
+So you must download source code and install taglib via compile it by your self.

 ## Linux/Mac Steps